-Sustainability related investment data inputs into the Index methodology (e.g. ESG scores, carbon data) implicitly captured mandatory PAI metrics and were used in the construction of the Index.
+Sustainability related investment data inputs into the Index methodology (e.g. ESG scores, carbon data) implicitly captured mandatory principal adverse impacts ("PAI") metrics and were used in the construction of the Index.

 Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: